 Backpacking Edinburgh 3 Day Itinerary

-Below I have crafted a 3 day sample itinerary for backpacking Edinburgh that will take through all of the highlights and important UNESCO sites as well as some of my favorite backpacker-friendly spots.
+Below I have crafted a 3-day sample itinerary for backpacking Edinburgh that will take through all of the highlights and important UNESCO sites as well as some of my favorite backpacker-friendly spots.

-Edinburgh is a city known for its gray, rainy weather.
+Edinburgh is a city known for its grey, rainy weather.
 Thankfully, there are many fun things to do in Edinburgh indoors as well as out.
 This Edinburgh itinerary assumes that you are working with decent weather, and thus able to spend some time exploring the hills around the city.

 If bad weather is forecasted during your Edinburgh trip, arrange your itinerary accordingly, and save the outdoor activities for when a dry spell is projected.